genderkit/genderkit/_articles/hair-curling.md

 To reduce the amount of damage to the hair caused by styling, it is important to use curling tongs on dry hair, and to use a heat-protection spray {% cite christian2011effects %}.

+As your hair curling will be undone if your hair becomes wet, it may be useful to invest in a shower cap, which will keep your hair dry while you wash the rest of your body in the shower.

 A more permanent alternative to using curling tongs is [permanent hair curling]({{ site.baseurl }}{% link _articles/permanent-hair-curling.md %}) using chemicals.

 Curling tongs come in a large range of prices, from £10 to over £100.